This information is written for anyone who has:

 - hallucinations: you see, hear, feel or smell things that aren’t really there.

-Postpartum psychosis is not your fault.
-It is not caused by anything you or your partner have thought or done.
-It is not caused by relationship problems, stress, or doubts about your pregnancy.
+Postpartum psychosis is not your fault, and is not caused by anything you or your partner have done.

 You do have a higher risk if you have bipolar disorder type I or schizoaffective disorder, a previous postpartum psychosis yourself, or a history of postpartum psychosis in a close relative (see the table below).